rudderlabs/rudder-kafka-sink-connector/README.md

 ### Usage
 To start the connector, use the following command:

-`./bin/connect-standalone.sh config/connect-standalone.properties your-connector-config.properties`
+`./bin/connect-standalone.sh config/connect-standalone.properties rudderstack-kafka-connector-config.properties`

-Replace your-connector-config.properties with the path to your .properties file.
+Replace rudderstack-kafka-connector-config.properties with the path to your .properties file.

 ## Contribute